You spent hours researching and writing your new blog post. You hit ‘Publish’, share it on social media, and then, crickets…

 - 83. Highlighter: Along the same line, you can use a widget like Selection Sharer (what we use at Highlights) or Highlighter from Sumo to let readers highlight and share excerpts from your post.
 You can see this in action in this post.

-- 84. Image Sharer: Image Sharer is another promotion tool from Sumo.
+- 84. Image Sharer: Image Sharer is another content promotion tools from Sumo.
 It adds one-click share buttons for all the images on your site.
 You can see an image of it right below.

 - 85. Unlockable Content: Similar to a content upgrade, you can restrict a part of your blog post and make people share your article to unlock it.
 A platform like Social Locker will help you do that.